Claude G. Bowers: Ambassador

+During his time as ambassador in Spain, Bowers formed a friendship with the British diplomat Geoffrey Thompson, who often offered insight into the movemements of British Prime Minister Neville Chamberlain.
+Bowers kept Roosevelt informed of any insights that he gained about Chamberlain through Thompson.

-The 1939 victory of the Spanish fascists, led by Francisco Franco, made his position untenable, and he was recalled.
+The 1939 victory of the Nationalists, led by Francisco Franco, made Bowers's position untenable, and he was recalled from Spain.
 Roosevelt soon chose him as ambassador to Chile, where he remained until 1953.
 "He was considered among the most popular and successful envoys in Latin America despite not being a professional diplomat and not speaking Spanish."

 Although disillusioned when Roosevelt's New Deal veered the country away from pristine low-budget Jeffersonian principles, Bowers held his tongue and never criticized his patron.

 He died of leukemia in 1958 and is buried at Highland Lawn Cemetery in Terre Haute, Indiana.
 He was survived by his widow, the former Sybil McCaslin, and a daughter, Patricia Bowers.

 History books

 Bowers wrote a series of best-selling popular histories, or "fighting popular histories", as one scholar put it.

 Without a college education, he did not write innovative scholarship, and he shows no knowledge of the scholarly journals containing historical research.
 But he read widely, including when appropriate old newspapers and archival material, and gives references in footnotes.

 History was for Bowers the story of personalities, and men were either heroes or villains.
 This was politics.
 "He early interpreted American history as a contest between privilege and democracy".
 He was "an historian of crisis, choosing his themes from the 'critical periods' of history: the triumph of democracy over aristocracy in the Jackson period, the epochal conflict of Jefferson and Hamilton, the retrograde decade after the Civil War, the election and administrations of Jefferson, and an act from the French drama of 1789."

 In a review, historian William O. Lynch, also from Indiana, described Bowers in 1929 as "close to being an able historian".
 But "a more restrained style, more pro and con in the discussion of problems and men, and fewer unqualified opinions would vastly improve the works of this near-brilliant author."
 Unsophisticated readers need "protection against writers of the school of Mr. Bowers".
-Lynch predicted that Bowers' "harmful" histories would not be enduring works:
+Lynch predicted that Bowers's "harmful" histories would not be enduring works:

 "[T]he volumes of Mr. Bowers would be much sounder, live longer and do less harm, had he understood that it is not so much the business of the historian to blame and praise, as to explain political leaders.
 Neither is it the chief business of the historian to drive his own interpretations into the minds of his readers with the most forceful English that he can command, but instead to present the truth clearly leaving his readers free to form their own conclusions in the presence of the evidence impartially stated.
 Within these limits, an engaging style should not be despised but welcomed.